aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter05.en.md

       "value": "tt8884452"
     }
   ```
-  JSON document to migrate denormalized view from imdb MySQL database (Task identified: historical-migration01).
+  Below JSON document will migrate denormalized view from imdb MySQL database (Task identified: historical-migration01).
-  Replace the string "REPLACE THIS STRING BY MOVIES LIST" with list of movies copied earlier.
+  Replace the string "REPLACE THIS STRING BY MOVIES LIST" with list of movies copied earlier (Checkout following screenshot for any confusion).
   ```json

   {